 Chris Moncrieff (1931 to 2019) who lived locally in Hale End Road from 1962 until his death, was a political reporter who covered many significant stories whilst working for the Press Association.
 Described as both a ‘Fleet Street legend’ and ‘national treasure’ the House of Commons press bar was named ‘Moncrieffs’ in his honour in 2007.

-This talk by his eldest daughter Joanna, tells the story of his life via images mostly not seen before, found whilst clearing the family home.
-Joanna will also include local stories that had his mark on them, such as his suggestion for local cows to be painted with luminous paint and how his wife Maggie ended up on the Today programme talking about a cake she entered into a local school fete.
+This talk by his eldest daughter Joanna, tells the story of his life via images found whilst clearing the family home.
+Joanna will also include local stories that had his mark on them, such as his suggestion for local cows to be painted with luminous paint.

 Joanna Moncrieff has been leading guided walks and more recently virtual tours in the West End, Clerkenwell & Islington and Walthamstow and Chingford since 2009.
 Her walks are mostly off the beaten track taking in hidden alleyways and lesser known streets.

 This and future talks hosted by Chingford Historical Society will incur a £3 charge for non-members.
 Annual membership is just £10 per person or £15 for two at the same address.

 Existing members will be emailed with details of how to obtain a free ticket nearer the time.